kigero/rules_haxe/README.md

 test --action_env=ComSpec --action_env=USERPROFILE
 ```
 Unfortunately the variable specified in `--action_env` is case sensitive; if you have a few different environments that provide an environment variable in different cases (e.g. CMD vs Cygin) it appears you can just pass the parameter twice in the .bazelrc.

-# Known Issues

-* On windows (maybe other platforms, haven't tested it) running multiple builds at the same time can lead to an "Access
-  is denied" error.
-As best as I can tell, this happens when a haxelib is being installed for one build while another
-  build attempts to use any haxelib in a compile, but the error is coming from the haxe compilation and gives no
-  indication as to the underlying issue.
-Typically this only happens the first time after a clean; running the same
-  command again will complete OK.